kgarbacinski/coding-skills/README.md

 6. Available result is copied from the container to local server storage
 7. Server reads the content of result.txt file and sends it back to front-end
 8. Front-end view is updated
+9. Container is killed and files from local environment are removed

 ### Basic system design
 ![image](https://github.com/dyeroshenko/coding-skills/blob/main/system_design.png)